Find Your Perfect School

 University of Arizona (UA) offers the online BGS program with six different specialization tracks to choose from.
 Students can choose to focus on multimedia arts, business, international affairs, sports science, social science, or science and technology.

 The study of geography goes beyond learning the continents, countries, and capital and the bodies of land and water surrounding each.
 That is the elementary approach.
-The advanced approach to geography relates to human culture, sustenance, development, and evolution of language, governance, and politics in a specific locale or country, public utility systems such as transportation, and commerce.
+The advanced approach to geography relates to:

 THE THREE BEST SCHOOLS FOR AN ONLINE GEOGRAPHY DEGREE